valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 [Istio](https://istio.io/) is an open source service mesh that layers transparently onto existing distributed applications.
 It is also a platform, including APIs that let it integrate into any loggin platform, or telemetry or policy system.
 Istio lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, coneect, and monitor microservices.

+For a clear example on Istio, I recommend watching this video: [What is Istio?](https://www.youtube.com/watch?v=1iyFq2VaL5Y&t=21s)

 ##### What is a service mesh?

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and manage.
 Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
 A service mesh also often has more complex operational requirements, like A/B testing, canary rollouts, rate limiting, access control, and end-to-end authentication.